ZODIAC CIPHERS

 1/7/2019

-The Zodiac Killer wrote copious communications to the newspapers throughout 1969 and 1970, finally ceasing sometime in 1971.
-It would be nearly a three year hiatus, when suddenly four communications in approximately five months landed at the doorstep of the San Francisco Chronicle.
-Is it reasonable to assume that the Zodiac Killer just reappeared in 1974 for his encore performance, or something or someone else was responsible for the four correspondences that year?
-Who, in San Francisco appeared in 1973, ran through 1974, and effectively disappeared by 1975? - the Symbionese Liberation Army is high on that list.
+The Zodiac Killer wrote copious communications to the newspapers throughout 1969 and 1970, seemingly ceasing sometime in 1971 (although not true).
+Therefore, according to the consensus narrative, it would be nearly a three year hiatus, when suddenly four communications in approximately five months landed at the doorstep of the San Francisco Chronicle.
+Is it reasonable to assume that the Zodiac Killer just reappeared in 1974 for his encore performance, or something or someone else was responsible for the some, or all of the correspondences that year?
+Who in San Francisco appeared in 1973, ran through 1974, and effectively disappeared by 1975? - the Symbionese Liberation Army is high on that list.
 "The United Federated Forces of the Symbionese Liberation Army (SLA) was an American left-wing militant organization active between 1973 and 1975 that considered itself a vanguard army.
 The group committed bank robberies, two murders, and other acts of violence".
 Wikipedia.
-In the previous article it was shown that the S.L.A letter was postmarked February 3rd 1974, not February 14th 1974 as widely touted.
+In the previous article it was shown that the SLA letter was postmarked February 3rd 1974, not February 14th 1974 as widely touted.
 This changes the whole story surrounding this letter - now mailed one or two days before the kidnapping of Patty Hearst.
 Bearing in mind its contents, it's either an amazing stroke of good fortune for the Zodiac Killer, or it was most likely mailed by a member of the Symbionese Liberation Army, knowing that Patty Hearst was soon to be kidnapped from Berkeley, California.

 Picture